12 Online Jobs for Introverts with No Experience

 Here are the best, high paying online jobs for introverts that you can start as soon as today.

 Blogging is the number one job for introverts with no experience because you do not have to deal with people nor do you need experience.
 I had no experience when I started my blog, all the information you need to become a successful blogger is out there for free you just need to know how to find it.

-To make it easy for you I wrote a very thorough article that explains how I make money blogging and how you can get started here.
+To make it easy for you I wrote a very thorough article that explains how I make money blogging.
 For example, I make money just for people reading my articles from ads.